Search Results for

 Configuring Exception handling

-Here is an example of how to send a web request from an app - e.g. using Apizr in a Xamarin.Forms mobile app.
+Here is an example of how to send a request.

 IList<User>? users;